tangentsoft/pidp8i/doc/cc8-manual.md

 *   The passed return code is ignored.

+**DOCUMENTATION INCOMPLETE**

 ### <a id="fclose"></a>`fclose()`

-Closes the opened output file.
+Closes the currently-opened output file.

 **Standard Violations:**

 *   Does not take a `FILE*` argument.
 (See [`fopen()`](#fopen) for justification.)

-*   Always closes the last-opened *output* file: cannot close a file opened for input with `fopen(name, "r")`.
-If you want to open a second input file, simply call [`fopen()`](#fopen) on it, implicitly closing the prior input file.
-There being no read buffering in LIBC to speak of, there’s nothing to free with an `fclose()` call on an input file.
+*   Always closes the last-opened *output* file, only, there being [no point](#stdio) in explicitly closing input files in this implementation.

 ### <a id="fgets"></a>`fgets(s)`